 - Spices - Salt (optional), paprika, and red pepper flakes add flavor to your soup.
 The salt is optional because depending on the broth and sausage used (which usually contain a lot of salt), you may not need to add extra.
 I highly suggest doing a taste test and adding salt and pepper to taste before serving.

 - Shredded cheddar cheese - I highly recommend shredding your cheese fresh from a block.
 I do not recommend using bagged, pre-shredded cheese.
-These cheeses are coated in anti-clumping powder which makes it difficult to melt and adds a grainy texture to your dish.
-The cheese can also be omitted entirely without affecting the recipe.

-I use frozen cubed hash brown potatoes to save time.
+Frozen hash browns - I use frozen cubed hash brown potatoes to save time.
 They're easy to keep on hand in the freezer and toss into a soup - I also use frozen hash browns in my hash brown potato broccoli soup recipe.

-If you'd like to dice up your own potatoes, I recommend yukon gold, red, or russet potatoes.
+Fresh potatoes - If you'd like to dice up your own potatoes, I recommend yukon gold, red, or russet potatoes.
 Any of these will do well in a creamy potato soup.
 Keep in mind that the larger you dice your potatoes, the longer they'll take to cook.

-Try piercing a potato through with a fork - if it pierces through easily, your potatoes are done.
+Test for doneness - Try piercing a potato through with a fork - if it pierces through easily, your potatoes are done.
 If you're met with a bit of resistance, your potatoes need more time.

 This soup is thickened by making a roux with the oil/grease in the pan and flour.
 Flour is whisked into the grease to make a paste, cooked for a minute, then whisked with the broth and milk.
 Omitting the roux will result in a thin soup.